Galis

 Galis (גאליס) is an Israeli youth series broadcast from February 12, 2012, the children's channel subscribers HOT.
-The series focuses upon a summer camp called Galis, and the adventures of campers to the Treasure of Sargon, the Boards of Fate and the Lost City of Galisia.
-Galis is a spin-off of the series The Dreamers.
+The series focuses upon an Israeli summer camp called Galis, and the adventures of campers to the Treasure of Sargon, the Boards of Fate and the Lost City of Galisia.
+Galis is a spin-off of the series The Dreamers which was on Kids channel, as well.
 In August 2014, the movie Galis: Quest for Astra was released.
 On April 14, 2016, the second Galis movie, Galis: Connect, was released.
 On May 30, 2016, the seventh and final season of the series premiered and concluded on July 17, 2016.

+Plot summary

+The series follows Yonathan Mitrani and his friends as they navigate the challenges of a summer camp called "Galiss."
+Unknown to them, Yonathan is being manipulated by his grandfather, Simon, who wants to obtain mystical "Fate Tablets."
+As the camp unfolds, personal relationships develop and complicate among various characters, including love triangles, secrets, and betrayals.

+Yonathan discovers a lost city called "Galicia," which he must save from a villain named Zarda, who has frozen its inhabitants.
+Throughout the series, he grapples with identity, loyalty, and the responsibilities of leadership while dealing with the consequences of his relationships with Dany, Rona, and other campmates.

+As the narrative progresses, themes of friendship, sacrifice, and redemption emerge, particularly as Jonathan seeks to rescue his mother from the clutches of Zarda and confronts the complex dynamics of friendship and betrayal.
+Ultimately, the characters face challenges that test their bonds and lead to self-discovery, culminating in dramatic confrontations that affect the fate of both the camp and Galicia.